 - If the damage is minor and is located in the yard, we can make a “spot repair.”
 This will require minor excavation to expose the water line, replacement of the damaged area, then backfill of the soil.

 - In some cases, the entire water line leading to the home will need to be replaced.
 This is usually necessary if your home has Quest Piping.
 Quest piping, also known as Polybutylene (PB) piping, was a type of plastic plumbing pipe that gained popularity in residential construction during the 1970s and 1980s.
 However, it was outlawed due to susceptibility to cracking and breaking due to its brittleness.
-If this is the case, the entire water line will need to be excavated and exposed.
-ABC Plumbing will then come in and repipe the entire water service line from the meter to the house, then backfill all soil into the trench.

-Maintaining Potable Water Lines
+Maintaining Fresh Water Lines

-Regular maintenance is key to ensuring the long-term integrity and performance of potable water lines.
+Regular maintenance is key to ensuring the long-term integrity and performance of fresh water lines.
 This includes inspecting for leaks, corrosion, and other signs of damage, as well as flushing the lines periodically to remove sediment and debris that can accumulate over time.
 Additionally, it's essential to follow proper plumbing practices and adhere to local building codes and regulations to ensure that potable water lines are installed and maintained correctly.

 Get Immediate Assistance Today - Contact ABC Plumbing